How to Survive a Long Haul Flight

 Start strategizing while booking your ticket

-Don't burn the midnight oil before your trip
+Don't pull an all-nighter before your trip

 Wear comfortable clothes

 Unless you’re Beyoncé (who would most likely be flying private anyways), there is absolutely no reason to fly in 6-inch heels and leather pants.
 You’re going to be sitting for a very long time so you might as well get cozy.
 If you don’t want to be seen in public wearing your Thanksgiving stretchy pants, pack them in your carry-on and change in the bathroom once the cabin lights are dimmed.
 Due to things like cabin pressure, lack of mobility, dehydration, and consuming excessive amounts of sodium via the 15 packs of peanuts you ate out of boredom, your legs and feet may swell.
 Wearing shoes with loose laces gives your feet a little room to expand.
 Make yourself at home and ditch your shoes completely, which is one tip that made my flight so much more bearable (keep those socks on though!).
 Just make sure you put your shoes back on before you visit the bathroom because, ew.

 Speaking of fashion choices, the temperature on a plane can fluctuate from sauna to ice box during the course of a flight, so layering is key.
 Stash some warm socks in your carry-on in case your feet get chilly if you kick off your shoes.
 I’m always freezing on airplanes, but even if you don’t wear your jacket or sweatshirt, both of those can be balled up and used as a pillow.
 I use my jacket for lumbar support when I’m not wearing it because, apparently at 30-ish, I have the back problems of an 80 year old.